Mobility for Studies outside of the EU

 The selection process

-Every year the university opens a selection process for extra European mobility
+Every year the university opens a selection process for mobility outside of Europe

-(usually between January and February), giving students the possibility to attend courses in universities outside the European Union.
-The selection announcement indicates the necessary requirements for the admission, the criteria and the deadline to submit an application, the list of partner universities, and all the necessary information to participate.
+, giving students the possibility to attend programs in universities outside the European Union.
+The selection announcement indicates the necessary requirements for admission, the criteria and the deadline to submit an application, the list of partner universities, and all the necessary information to participate.

 Submitting an application

-The application for extra European mobility can be submitted by any student who is regularly enrolled at the School of Economics and Management without restriction of nationality (each selected student, however, must obtain the visa at his/her own embassy).
-Students should possess an adequate knowledge of the language required by the host institution.
-Students enrolled in single courses, master courses or PhD programs cannot participate.
+Students should possess adequate knowledge of the language required by the host institution.
+Students enrolled in single subjects, professional master courses or PhD programs cannot participate.

-Note: During the university career it is possible to participate to all three programs of mobility (Erasmus Studio, Erasmus Traineeship and Extra-European Mobility), but a gap of at least two weeks between one program and the other is required.
+Note: During the university career it is possible to participate in all three programs of mobility (Erasmus Study, Erasmus Traineeship and non-European Mobility), but a gap of at least two weeks between one program and the other is required.
 If all three selection processes are open at the same time, it is possible to apply to more than one.

 How to submit an application

-In order to help students in the selection of an Extra-European destination, the School of Economics and Management has prepared this document
+In order to help students in the selection of a non-European destination, the School of Economics and Management has prepared this link

 The exams to be taken at the foreign university and the corresponding Italian exams must be listed in the Learning Agreement (within the application form); these choices will be considered as “provisional” and will be used exclusively for the evaluation of the application: therefore it is not necessary to consult any professor at this stage.

-The period of extra European mobility is aimed at:
+The period of non-European mobility is aimed at:

 - Attending courses at partner universities